numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``true XOR false``.

-.. function:: x implies y
+.. jme:function:: x implies y

     Logical implication.
     If ``x`` is true and ``y`` is false, then the implication is false.